-Key Activities for 2019 - Governance and Nominating:
+Key Activities for 2020 - Governance and Nominating:

-- Reviewed and discussed Freehold's governance practices and disclosure; - Evaluated the Manager, director and board performance; - · Reviewed emergent and best practices in corporate governance; - Reviewed and recommended to the Board Freehold's directors' and officers' liability insurance coverage; and - Reviewed and assessed progress on Freehold's environmental, social and governance (ESG) approach, plans and disclosure.
+- Reviewed and discussed Freehold's governance practices and disclosure; - Evaluated the Manager, director and Board performance; - Assessed and made recommendations on Board and committee size, composition and expertise; - Recommended nominees for re-election to the Board; - Reviewed emergent and best practices in corporate governance; and - Reviewed and assessed progress on Freehold's ESG approach, plans and disclosure.

-Key Activities for 2019 - Compensation:
+Key Activities for 2020 - Compensation:

-- Met jointly with Rife on two occasions in 2019 to discuss compensation philosophy for Freehold's executive officers, confirm short-term and long-term incentive programs for employees of Rife who work on the business of Freehold, and review talent management and succession planning for executive positions; - Assessed, reviewed and recommended revised director compensation to the Board; - Recommended 2019 CEO objectives for Board approval; - Assessed and recommended 2019 CEO performance for Board approval; - Reported to the Board on base salary, annual bonus and long-term incentive recommendations for the CEO and other executive officers; - Reviewed the Manager's overall compensation programs to ensure achievement of compensation objectives including competitiveness, reasonableness, affordability and employee retention; - Reviewed and recommended to the Board a Freehold specific corporate scorecard for the Rife STIP; - Increased focus on the Manager's talent management processes and succession plans for executive positions; and - Reviewed opportunities for corporate efficiencies and organizational structure effectiveness.
+- Met jointly with Rife on five occasions in 2020 to discuss compensation philosophy for Freehold's executive officers, confirm short-term and long-term incentive programs for employees of Rife who work on the business of Freehold, and review talent management and succession planning for executive positions; - Certain members of the GNC committee met jointly with Rife as part of a CEO Search Committee; - Held four GNC Committee meetings to oversee advancement of 2020 specific GNC Committee matters; - Reviewed Freehold employee and director long-term incentive construct; - Reviewed and recommended amendments to Directors' compensation; - Assessed, reviewed and recommended certain amendments to the DSU Plan for Non-Management Directors; - Reviewed and recommended Board approval of the 2020 CEO/Corporate objectives; - Assessed and recommended 2020 CEO performance for Board approval; - Reported to the Board on base salary, annual bonus and long-term incentive recommendations for the CEO and other executive officers; - Reviewed the Manager's overall compensation programs to ensure achievement of compensation objectives including competitiveness, reasonableness, affordability and employee retention; - Reviewed and recommended to the Board a Freehold specific corporate scorecard for the Rife STIP; - Increased focus on the Manager's talent management processes and succession plans for executive positions; and - Reviewed opportunities for corporate efficiencies and organizational structure effectiveness.